Introduction

 Our approach manifested in a four-step methodology.

-1. We engaged in data entry and cleaning of the initial sample.
-We developed a new criteria for evaluating international entries.
+- We engaged in data cleaning of the initial sample – flagging dead links on a spreadsheet before removing them from the site.
+We developed a new criteria for evaluating international entries based off of Palmer’s established method (produced between 1905 and 2025, distinguished by external evaluative body, non-traditional distribution and exhibition forms).
 We designed strategies to improve search and filtering functionality, ensure WCAG compliance, and implement a geo-data visualization tool.

-3. We focused on providing interactive elements (video excerpts, interviews, archival materials, teaching resources).
-We worked to expand the Index’s reach, promoting the site through University networks, film organization, and social media contacts.
+- We focused on providing interactive elements (video excerpts, interviews, archival materials, teaching resources).
+We worked to expand the Index’s reach, promoting the site through University networks, film organizations, and social media contacts.

-4. This term we focused on developing strategies for long-term maintenance, by partnering with University instructors, and transitioning to a collaborative, volunteer-driven model.
-We concluded the project with a launch event.
+- This term we focused on developing strategies for long-term maintenance, by partnering with University instructors, and transitioning to a collaborative, volunteer-driven model.
+We conclude this phase of the project today, with a launch event.

 Limitations & Recommendations

 Size: The Index currently includes only a handful of artists representative of the global avant garde film canon.
-Future additions might aim to emulate Palmer’s 100 artist sample size standard for each region.
+Future additions might aim to emulate Palmer’s 100 artist sample size for each of our newly added regions (Europe, Japan, Africa/ Middle East, Latin America).

 Conclusion